4 Essential Portland Real Estate Maps

 This 20 minute map, created by City of Portland planners, uses a heat map-style gradient to show how different areas of the city compare.
 They call it the 20-minute neighborhood map because it allows users to instantly see where walkability scores are high.
 The colors — ranging from hot yellow to blue — indicate not only where Portland’s homes and businesses are, but also the quality of pedestrian infrastructure like sidewalks and off-street paths.
 What color is your neighborhood?

 In a competitive real estate market like Portland, having the most accurate data is key.
-But you also want a map site that is easy to use, customizable and rich with information that relates to your home search, like where the schools and parks are.
-This mapping tool has it all, with hourly updates from the RMLS for the most recent pricing information, the ability to log in and save searches, and customizable search features from handicap accessibility to cul-de-sacs.
-It’s all at
+But you also want a map site that is easy to use, customizable and rich with information.
+This mapping tool has it all, historic permits, zoning maps, crime maps, hazard maps, future development maps, and more – all related to the specific Portland address you’re researching.
+It’s all at Portlandmaps.com.